Bloomberg-Beta/Manual/README.md

 Our founders requested an anonymous way to ask us questions, so we're providing it for you, too.
 [Right here](https://docs.google.com/forms/d/1f0onzfI9HbqlqO_YEbgdOPPqhdS-8nYFnGtUcGT792o/viewform?edit_requested=true).

-Or you can try out [this chatbot](https://app.askdewey.co/thisisnotadvice) some friends made (on all things Bloomberg Beta) to get our team's thoughts about something you need help with or are working on.

 (If we've already answered the question in our manual, e.g., "how should I get in touch with you?" then we will respectfully ignore the question.)

 ## License